-One week, two weeks, even three weeks later but the Ex hasn’t been touched by the Holy Spirit yet.
-Hmm, that’s odd.
+One week, two weeks, even three weeks later but my Ex had not been touched by the Holy Spirit yet.

 I wondered what happened and felt like God had withdrawn his blessing from my relationship.
 So I got annoyed and accused God of misleading me.

 ‘But I thought he is “The One” and we are meant to be?’, ‘You said “whoever finds a wife, finds a good thing” and he found me on Instagram!’ (let’s be honest, that’s a good point).

 But no matter the fussing and fighting, the verdict was out: He was not ‘The One’ God had for me!
 And I had to accept that.
 Because when God says no to a relationship it is for a good reason.

 Even though a “no” is not what you want to hear, a godly “No” is very powerful and important to your spiritual growth.
 And while trusting God when a relationship ends can be hard at times you need to remind yourself that he promises us good things.